Skip to content Skip to footer

-The world of staffing is constantly shifting and changing.
-Since the Covid-19 pandemic the needs of companies and the attitudes of staff have changed significantly.
+The world of staffing is constantly evolving.
+Since the Covid-19 pandemic, the needs of companies and the attitudes of staff have changed significantly.

 Looking to 2025, understanding the latest staffing trends that will influence how organisations manage their workforce is crucial.
-Recruiting agencies often depend on staffing trend analysis to help them set strategy and objectives.
+Recruitment agencies often rely on staffing trend analysis to inform their strategy and objectives.

 1) Continued rise in remote work arrangements as companies prioritise flexibility.

-Since the pandemic, remote work has become more and more the norm, and in 2025 it will continue.
+Since the pandemic, remote work has become increasingly the norm, and in 2025 it will remain so.
 A focus on flexibility and collaboration will remain at the forefront as hybrid work models are increasingly adopted by businesses.
 However, many businesses also want to implement Return To Office (RTO) schemes.
 The Stats:

 • 73% of workers feel hybrid working positively impacts their productivity.

-• 34% of workers believing that working full-time in office would negatively impact their productivity.
+• 34% of workers believe that working full-time in the office would negatively impact their productivity.

 2) Continued emphasis on tech skills with a growing focus on AI and automation skills.

-It’s predicted that in 2025 organisations will be leveraging AI-powered tools for candidate sourcing, resume screening, and even video interviewing.
-Companies will be wanting employees who understand how AI can be used to augment human capabilities and improve efficiency.
-Look towards upskilling your employees to leverage AI technology effectively.
+It’s predicted that in 2025, organisations will leverage AI-powered tools for candidate sourcing, resume screening, and video interviewing.
+Companies will want employees who understand how AI can augment human capabilities and improve efficiency.
+Consider upskilling your employees to leverage AI effectively.

 The Stats: